See Credit Details Below

-Through interactive lecture, examples and case studies participants will gain an understanding of:
+Through interactive lecture, examples and case studies participants will:

-- The typical process of acquiring a business from an accountant’s perspective
+- Understand the typical process of acquiring a business from an accountant’s perspective

-- The steps in accounting for the acquisition:
+- Identify the steps in accounting for an acquisition, including:

-- What did the company buy and what are the recognition and measurement principles?
+- Knowing what the company bought and how to apply the recognition and measurement principles

-- What was the consideration, including determination of contingent consideration vs. compensation, and replacement options issued for acquiree awards?
+- Determining contingent consideration vs. compensation, and replacement options issued for acquiree awards

-- What additional disclosures may be needed in your periodic reports
+- Determine what additional disclosures may be needed in your periodic reports

-- The FASB’s Private Company Council accounting alternatives
+- Explore the FASB’s Private Company Council accounting alternatives

-- SEC Form 8-K filing requirements and guidance for acquisition financial statements including carve-outs, pro forma financial information and additional considerations for cross-border acquisitions
+- Analyze SEC Form 8-K filing requirements and guidance for acquisition financial statements, including the new significant subsidiary test, carve-outs, pro forma financial information, and additional considerations for cross-border acquisitions

-- Pushdown accounting, reverse mergers and other sundry topics
+- Review pushdown accounting, reverse mergers, and other sundry topics

 What You Should Bring

 For this hands-on Workshop, we recommend you bring examples of business combination transactions from a company or a client, along with the related disclosures.

 This Workshop is geared for financial reporting professionals who are involved in accounting for business combinations, who review or audit such transactions, or who work in functional areas that could be impacted by a business combination transaction, such as tax professionals or lawyers involved in M&A transactions.

 Intended Audience: Financial reporting professionals involved in accounting for business combinations, who review or audit such transactions, or who work in functional areas that could be impacted by a business combination transaction, such as tax professionals or lawyers involved in M&A transactions.

 Prerequisites: A background in financial reporting and accounting.